valike23/tech-challenge/README.md

   <img width="230" src="https://github.com/user-attachments/assets/8734ce19-49aa-46ff-81c2-4eef33a23ed0" alt="Tellimer Logo">
 </p>

-# Tellimer Tech Challenges
+# Tellimer Tech Adventures

-Welcome to the Tellimer take home assignment repository!
-This repository contains two exciting projects for candidates to choose from.
-Please select one project that you prefer to build.
-There is no wrong choice; pick the one that appeals to you the most.
+Welcome to the Tellimer Take-Home Assignment Repository!

+Congratulations on reaching this stage of our hiring process.
+We're excited to present you with two engaging projects that will allow you to showcase your skills and creativity.
+Each project offers a unique challenge, designed to test your full-stack development capabilities with a focus on frontend implementation using SvelteKit and Storybook.

 ## Project Options

 ### Adventure 1: Product Feedback (Full Stack)

-This is a comprehensive full-stack project that comes with Figma files and a detailed brief.
+A comprehensive full-stack project that involves building a Product Feedback application.

 **Details:**

-- **Name**: Product Feedback
 - **Type**: Full Stack
 - **Frontend**: SvelteKit
 - **Component Library**: Storybook